Independent Evidence

 σ = 5.67×10⁻⁸ W/m²·K⁴

 Total radiated power scales with the fourth power of temperature.
-The ceramic surface emissivity of 0.043 (measured) determines what fraction of that theoretical maximum is radiated — and ceramic scores extremely high, confirming the 80% BSRIA finding.
+The ceramic surface emissivity of 0.043 (measured) determines what fraction of that theoretical maximum is radiated as genuine infrared — consistent with TU Dresden's confirmed wavelength measurement above.

 Mean Radiant Temperature